RMcKennaSESE/EGM722_Assignment/README.md

 4. Troubleshooting

+•	When launching the software, ensure it is launched from the egm722 environment, otherwise the project will not work.
 •	Repeatedly running section 4 (charts) can cause jupyter notebook to stop outputting displaying information like print statements and calling column headers.
 The most straightforward solution is to clear all cell outputs, close the notebook totally and restart from anaconda navigator.
+•	Sometimes, maps may not display in output windows in the notebook view, they should open without issue in your browser when opened from file explorer.
-•	Clearing outputs and beginning the code from the start will cause progress to ‘reset’ when running the cancun() function to change the map, e.g., running code to eliminate 5 teams, clearing and starting again will ‘reinstate’ those teams.
+•	Clearing outputs and beginning the code from the start will cause progress to ‘reset’ when running the cancun() function to change the map, e.g. running code to eliminate 5 teams, clearing and starting again will ‘reinstate’ those teams.
 •	Running the cancun() function by calling it more than one at a time appeared to cause an issue where maps wouldn’t be updated correctly.
 The workaround for this is to run the function and wait for the saved map to appear in the directory and for the output message to display on notebook before running it again for another team.

 5. References